zimeon/oaipmh-validator/Log.md

     num_fail - number of fail messages
     num_warn - number of warn messages

+### fh($fh, $type)

+Add a filehandle to the logger.
+If $type is set equal to 'json' then JSON will be written, els if 'html then HTML will be written, otherwise text is output in markdown format.
+The call is ignored unless $fh is True.

 ### num\_total()

 Return the total number of pass and fail events recorded.
 Note that this doesn't include warnings.

 ### start($title)